Best Homeowners Insurance Colorado 2021

 State Farm typically has higher premiums and a limited offer of discounts.

 Amica holds the top spot in J.D.
 Power’s annual Property Claims Satisfaction Study in 2020, as it has already done for nine years in a row.

-Amica insurance in Colorado offers the Home Repair Assistance Program, which helps to pair customers with licensed and insured contractors in the event of a covered claim.
+Amica homeowners insurance in Colorado offers the Home Repair Assistance Program, which helps to pair customers with licensed and insured contractors in the event of a covered claim.

 The company also has discounts if you stay with them for at least two years, insure a newly remodeled home or opt-out to receive and pay your bills electronically.

 Their prices are lower than the state average for homeowners insurance in Colorado.